gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ##### Discovery Service

-The Teleport configuration for automatic AWS EKS discovery will have the following structure:
+The Teleport configuration for automatic GKE discovery will have the following structure

 ```yaml
 discovery_service: